Former Washington dairy worker Elsie celebrates her 101st birthday with friends

-Elsie Proud raised a class of the white stuff as she toasted the milestone with her friends as Donwell House Care Home in Washington.
+Elsie Proud raised a glass of the white stuff as she toasted the milestone with her friends at Donwell House Care Home in Washington.

 As a young girl, Elsie took over the family dairy business and would spend her days milking the cows and delivering the milk around Washington with dad Bob Proud.